quicwg/datagram/draft-pauly-quic-datagram.md

 Length:

 : A variable-length integer specifying the length of the datagram in bytes.
-This field is present when the LEN bit is set, and is assumed to be zero otherwise.
-If the length is zero, the datagram data extends to the end of the QUIC packet.
+This field is present only when the LEN bit is set.
+If the length is zero, or if it is not present, the datagram data extends to the end of the QUIC packet.

 Datagram Data: